Buildstarted/buildstarted.com/_posts/2010-11-09-razor-without-mvc-part-iii-support-for-nested-anonymous-types.md

 title: Razor without mvc part iii support for nested anonymous types
 ---

-<p>One of the problems with my previous post was you couldn't have an object definition like:</p>
+One of the problems with my previous post was you couldn't have an object definition like:

 <pre><code>var nestedType = new {
     Name = "Ben",